imixs/imixs-cloud/management/monitoring/imixs-prometheus/README.md

 ## The Installation

-*imixs-prometheus* is based on *kustomize* that allows you to change every details in an easy way.
+*imixs-prometheus* is based on *kustomize* which allows you easy deployment and allows to change every detail of the configuration in an easy way.

-### Deployment
+### The Prometheus Configuration

-The prometheus configuration how to scrap the metric data form the different metric APIs is defined in the config file so you can change these settings later easily:
+The configuration details how prometheus scrap the metric data form the different metric APIs is defined in the config file *config/prometheus.yaml*.
+You can use this file to customizes the different jobs or add new jobs for you own business applications.

-	/config/prometheus.yml

-The configuraiton is provided as a config map.
+The configuration is provided as a config map which need to be generated before you can start the deployment.
 To create the config map run:

 	$ kubectl create namespace monitoring
 	$ kubectl create configmap prometheus-config --from-file=./management/monitoring/metrics-server/config/prometheus.yml -n monitoring

+### Deployment

 A basic deployment can be run via kubectl and the base kustomize setup hosted on github:

 	$ kubectl apply -k https://github.com/imixs/imixs-cloud/management/monitoring/imixs-prometheus/base

 If you have already cloned this repo you can also use your local manifest files:

 	$ kubectl apply -k management/monitoring/imixs-prometheus/base

+### Undeploy the Monitoring stack

 To undeploy the monitoring stack run: